AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-file-formatting-options.md

 ## Overview {#overview}

-Destination SDK allows you to extensively adjust the formatting and compression options of your exported files, to match any downstream requirements in your data ingestion location.
+Destination SDK allows you to extensively adjust the formatting and compression options of your exported files, to match any downstream requirements in your storage location.

 This page describes how to use Destination SDK to configure file formatting options for file-based destinations.

-Adobe recommends that you read the following documentation as well:
+Adobe recommends that you read the following documentation as well before proceeding:

-* The individual file formatting options are documented individually in the [File formatting configuration](../../server-and-file-configuration.md#file-configuration) section.
+* The individual file formatting options are documented individually in the [file formatting configuration](../../server-and-file-configuration.md#file-configuration) section.
 * Complete steps to [configure a file-based destination](/help/destinations/destination-sdk/configure-file-based-destination-instructions.md) using Destination SDK.

 ## Prerequisites {#prerequisites}